Electronic Fetal Heart Monitoring

 or if you have

-high blood pressure (hypertension), or are over 41
+high blood pressure (hypertension) or if you are over 41

 Internal fetal heart monitoring is